 - Our investigation identifies cases where Endless Mayfly content led to incorrect media reporting and caused confusion among journalists, and accusations of intentional wrongdoing.
 Even in cases where stories were later debunked, confusion remained about the intentions and origins behind the stories.

-- Despite extensive exposure of Endless Mayfly’s activity by established news outlets and research organizations, the network is still active, albeit with some shifts in tactics.
+- Despite extensive exposure of Endless Mayfly’s activity by established news outlets and research organizations, the network is still likely active, albeit with some shifts in tactics.

 On November 5, 2018, Ali Al-Ahmed, a Washington-based expert in terrorism in the Gulf states and a vocal critic of Saudi Arabia, received a direct message on Twitter from “Mona A. Rahman” (@Mona_ARahman).